 Tax depreciation is allowable at specified rates on buildings used in qualifying industry sectors, subject to conditions.
 In 2010, industrial building allowances were replaced by a Land Intensification Allowance.
 The latter provides for faster depreciation but is subject to approval as it is allowed as a tax incentive.
 Transitional provisions for industrial building allowances are available for taxpayers who committed to qualifying capital expenditure on or before 22 February 2010.

-Gains on tax depreciable property (i.e. the excess of proceeds over tax base) are taxed as ordinary income to the extent that tax depreciation has been allowed; that is, there is a clawback of tax depreciation on the disposal of the asset.
+Gains on tax depreciable property (i.e. the excess of proceeds over tax base) are taxed as income to the extent that tax depreciation has been allowed; that is, there is a clawback of tax depreciation on the disposal of the asset.

 Payments for the acquisition of goodwill are generally capital in nature and not deductible.